Bottle Caps Should Be ATTACHED To Reduce Plastic Pollution and Litter

 Dead albatross with a belly full of plastic trash including at least three bottle caps at Midway Atoll Refuge by Chris Jordan via U.S. Fish and Wildlife Service Headquarters

-• Connected caps (also called “attached” or “tethered”) are bottle caps designed to keep the cap physically connected to the bottle after opening to prevent the caps from ending up as litter or landfill waste.
+• Attached caps (also called “tethered,” or “leashed” caps) are designed to keep the cap physically connected to the bottle after opening to prevent the caps from ending up as litter.
 Attachment mechanisms include hinges, straps, and fixed bands.

 Adoption in the European Union

-• The European Union’s 2019 Single-Use Plastics Directive requires that by July 2024, single-use plastic products could only be sold with attached caps and lids, and big soda companies including Coke and Pepsi are complying with this directive.
+• The European Union’s 2019 Single-Use Plastics Directive required that by 2024, single-use plastic products could only be sold with attached caps and lids, and big soda companies — including Coca-Cola and Pepsi — are complying with this directive.

 • The manufacturer Tetra Pak calls tethered caps on multi-material drink boxes and cartons “the new normal” for the European market, but has not yet introduced this change in the U.S.